Examinations Frequently Asked Questions

 Are there Content Outlines and study guides for the examinations?

 Content outlines for the examinations are located in the examination handbooks.
-NBE does not endorse or recommend any course of study for the examinations.
+NBE does not endorse or recommend any third-party review course or material.
+Any text in cardiovascular techniques and evaluation, cardiac patient care and management may be used.
+Current standards and guidelines endorsed by professional societies are also appropriate.

 Is there an examination Tutorial?